marcellodash/ossc/diy-audio/README.txt

 Link to PCB at OSHPark:
 - https://oshpark.com/shared_projects/rmFBAKyo (for v1.3)
 - https://oshpark.com/shared_projects/vKUEgBSy (for v1.5)
+- https://oshpark.com/shared_projects/WeKdeoGP (for v1.5 with wired connection to the SCART)

 Part list of the DIY-Audio PCB
 ==============================